pknichols/OMNIeDNA/README.md

 All components have been successfully printed on a Prusa MK4S using the following parameters:

-- **Filament:** 1.75mm ABS plastic (recommended over PLA for toughness and frequent use in harsh environments)
+- **Filament:** 1.75mm PETG plastic (recommended over PLA for toughness and frequent use in harsh environments, routine bleach decontamination)
 - **Infill:** Gyroid, 20% (superior strength-to-weight ratio using less material, reducing print costs)
+- **Layer height:** 0.15-0.20 mm
 - **Brim:** Inner and outer 5 – 8mm brim (to increase bed adhesion and reduce warping)
-- **Print temperature:** 210°C – 250°C
+- **Print temperature:** 220°C – 260°C
-- **Heated bed:** 95 – 110°C (enclosure recommended)
+- **Heated bed:** 70 – 80°C

-While these settings are optimized for ABS, deviations may require calibration adjustments when using alternative materials such as PLA, PETG, or ASA.
-Users should conduct test prints to validate dimensional accuracy and layer adhesion with their chosen filament.
+While these settings are optimized for PETG, users should conduct test prints to validate dimensional accuracy and layer adhesion with their chosen filament.

 &nbsp;